Appdynamics/couchdb-monitoring-extension/README.md

 Number of document writes
 Total number of document purges
 Number of successful document purges
-Number of failed document purges"
+Number of failed document purges

 ```
 The following metrics are reported under `httpd_request_method` section: